Ron Carlson: Writing

 The short story "Keith", from The Hotel Eden, was adapted into a film by Todd Kessler (2008).
-The independent movie starred, among others, Jesse McCartney and Elisabeth Harnois.
+The independent film starred Jesse McCartney and Elisabeth Harnois.

-In August 2018, Carlson was named as one of a number of former teachers at the Hotchkiss School against whom credible evidence of having committed sexual assault on a minor student was found.
-The report to the board of Hotchkiss was prepared by the respected law firm of Locke Lord who conducted a wide-ranging investigation.

 Awards

 He has received a number of honors and awards, including a National Endowment for the Arts Fellowship in Fiction, a National Society of Arts and Letters Award, and the 1993 Ploughshares Cohen Prize.